bernardtse/uob-data-bootcamp/README.md

 ---

 ### pandas-challenge
-PyCitySchools: School District Performance Analysis with Pandas
+PyCitySchools: School District Performance Analysis with pandas

 **Overview:**

 In this challenge, the analysis of school and standardised test data for a city’s school district was performed.
 The goal was to extract key metrics about student performance, school spending, school size, and type.
-Using Pandas and Jupyter Notebook, various calculations and aggregations were made to generate insights, trends, and performance summaries for different schools within the district.
+Using pandas and Jupyter Notebook, various calculations and aggregations were made to generate insights, trends, and performance summaries for different schools within the district.
 Patterns such as the impact of school size and spending on student performance were revealed, providing valuable information for strategic decisions regarding future school budgets and priorities.
 This challenge involved creating multiple dataframes to showcase performance across several dimensions, including district-wide averages, school-specific summaries, and performance rankings.

 **URL:** [https://github.com/bernardtse/pandas-challenge](https://github.com/bernardtse/pandas-challenge)

-**Skills:** Python, Pandas
+**Skills:** Python, pandas

 ![pandas-challenge](images/repos/04_pandas/pycityschools_screenshot.png)